 The promise of excitement will always reside in this premise, but aside from one brief moment of tension that isn’t even amongst the main idea of the movie, Lee didn’t fulfill that promise.

 The Technics: Pitfalls of independent filmmaking are numerous, but with time and experience, a director and crew should be able to develop a style for their efforts and an ability to work within constraints.
 Despite churning out over a dozen features in four years, Lee has really only begun to approach this.

 Affording equipment can be extremely rough – and it shows in the Most Dangerous Game – since the audio isn’t great, with stock sound effects commonplace and background noise being picked up and left in the final cut, and visuals that don’t amount to much aside from static camera placement in wild exteriors.
 Action visuals like gunfire and explosions, though barely present, are produced digitally and don’t pair well with the barebones setting that the story requires.
 It’s a mess from the essential categories.

 Writing and dialogue are big issues here too, with the post-WWII setting only barely maintained in speech as characters are given lines that sometimes sound period appropriate and other times sound like a movie written in the modern day.
-Each conversation stilt walks between eras and makes it hard on the actors to do their jobs.
+Each conversation stilt walks between eras and makes it hard for the actors to do their jobs.